drkbluescience/AutoGluon_Cameroon_Air_Quality/README.md

 ## Leaderboard Achievement

-Here’s a snapshot of my position on the leaderboard during the **Cameroon Air Quality Prediction** competition:
+Here’s a snapshot of the position on the leaderboard during the **Cameroon Air Quality Prediction** competition, showing the score in 5th place at the end of the competition.
+After further model improvements, the 1st-place score was surpassed.
 ![Leaderboard](images/leaderboard.png)

 ## Methodology